-21 Cards Rummy is an exciting variation of classic rummy games.
-Played with an extra deck of cards, 21 Cards Rummy incorporates a unique blend of interesting game rules and challenging gameplay.
-Holding 21 cards in your hand could get a bit difficult in real life; that’s why JungleeRummy.com has brought an amazing online version of the game that you can play with ease with your rummy circle.
+21-Card Rummy is an exciting variation of traditional rummy games.
+Played with an extra deck of cards, 21-Cards Rummy incorporates a unique blend of interesting game rules and challenging gameplay.
+Holding 21 physical cards in your hand could get a bit difficult, but JungleeRummy.com offers you an amazing online version of the game that you can play with great ease and have fun!

-21 Cards Rummy is played between 2 to 6 players with 3 standard decks of 53 cards each, which includes one Printed Joker per deck.
-Just like other rummy games, players play for points that have a pre-decided value (rupee or play points).
-Before the game commences, each player has to bring the minimum amount to the table and a random toss is made to decide which player will make the first move.
+21-Cards Rummy is played between 2 to 6 players with 3 standard decks of 53 cards each, which include one printed Joker per deck.
+Just like in other rummy versions, players play for points that have a pre-decided value (in rupees or play points).
+Before the game starts, each player has to place the minimum amount required on the table and a random toss is made to decide which player will make the first move.
 Take a look at the game rules below to understand the game well:

-Gameplay: 21 cards are dealt to each player and a Wild Joker is selected randomly from the deck of cards.
-The first card from the deck is placed face up on the table to form the open deck and the rest of the cards are placed face-down to form the Closed Deck.
-Players need to arrange their cards in valid sequences and/or sets by picking a card from the Closed or Open Deck and then discarding one of their cards to the open deck on each turn.
+Gameplay: 21 cards are dealt to each player and a wild Joker is selected randomly from the deck of cards.
+The first card from the deck is placed face up on the table to form the open deck and the rest of the cards are placed face down to form a closed deck.
+Players need to arrange their cards in valid sequences and/or sets by picking a card from the closed or open deck and then discarding one of their cards to the open deck on each turn.
 The 21-Card Rummy game rules for Jokers and Value Cards are described below: